Colin-Jay/NMRNet/README.md

 NMRNet
 ==================================================

-This is the official implementation of the code related to the paper "Towards a Unified Benchmark and Framework for Deep Learning-Based Prediction of Nuclear Magnetic Resonance Chemical Shifts".
+This is the official implementation of the code related to the paper "Toward a Unified Benchmark and Framework for Deep Learning-Based Prediction of Nuclear Magnetic Resonance Chemical Shifts".

 Authors: Fanjie Xu, Wentao Guo, Feng Wang, Lin Yao, Hongshuai Wang, Fujie Tang\*, Zhifeng Gao\*, Linfeng Zhang, Weinan E, Zhong-Qun Tian, Jun Cheng\* (\* are corresponding authors).